How Do I Reset the Tire-pressure Light in a Chevrolet?

 Every new car comes with a system that monitors a vehicle's tire pressure, appropriately called the tire-pressure monitoring system (TPMS).
 It warns the driver of a flat or inadequately inflated tire via a light and/or message on the dashboard.
 Your tires could lose air pressure for several reasons, including wheel damage, a puncture, or a change in the ambient temperature.

 Once you’ve identified and solved the problem (likely by adding air to the tire or replacing it), the TPMS light may turn off on its own in short order.
 If that doesn’t happen and you’re confident you’ve addressed the issue, you’ll need to manually reset the TPMS.
 For Chevrolet models like the 2022 Chevrolet Trailblazer, this process requires a tool from General Motors that can interact with the tire sensor in each wheel.
-You can find it online or at your local Chevrolet service department.
+You can find it or at your local Chevrolet service department.

 Resetting the TPMS Light in a Chevrolet